The Story of the Holy Infant of Atocha

 with the St. James shell; during the Crusades, scallop shells were the

-symbol of holy pilgrimages and one European variety is still referred
+symbol of holy pilgrimages and one European variation is still referred

 to as "the pilgrim" or "St. James shell."
 In His left hand, He carries